dodyg/practical-aspnetcore/projects/blazor/README.md

 # Blazor (17)

-Make sure you installed the latest [.NET Core 3 SDK - Release Candidate 1](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+Make sure you installed the latest [.NET Core 3 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).

 You will find samples for Blazor, a .NET application framework for Web Assembly here.
 To run the sample, simply type `dotnet watch run` at the folder of each project.
 Make sure you pay attention which port Kestrel is running on.